bharmour

 Bharmour is known for extremely courteous and welcoming locals.
 They are known to welcome visitors like their own family members.

-On one of the days, he took his wife and mother to village Kugti (since it was only two of us in his car).
-Of course, I was asked if it was okay for me and if it won’t affect my work (of blogging and vlogging).
+On one of the days, he took his wife and mother to the village of Kugti (since it was only two of us in his car).

 kugti himachal pradesh